We use cookies

 Richard is a civil servant who currently works for the Scottish Government on education and skills reform.
 Previously he was on the board of the 2050 Climate Group, helping to establish them as a formal charity before taking over as Chair for two years.
 In this time he oversaw the Young Leaders Development Programme and the launch of the Malawi Climate Leaders Project.
 He has experience in stakeholder engagement, governance and public policy.

-A woman wearing a blue top smiles at the camera
+Rachel is wearing a blue top and is smiling at the camera

 Rachel Freeman (she/her)